torchpipe/torchpipe/plugins/torchpipe/examples/llama2/readme.md

  pip install datasets vllm==0.8.4

-python chat_client.py --prompt="Do you know the book Traction by Gino Wickman? generate anwser >= 2000 wordsDo you know the book Traction by Gino Wickman? generate anwser >= 2000 wordsDo you know the book Traction by Gino Wickman?" --max_tokens 65
+python3 chat_client.py --prompt="Do you know the book Traction by Gino Wickman? generate anwser >= 2000 wordsDo you know the book Traction by Gino Wickman? generate anwser >= 2000 wordsDo you know the book Traction by Gino Wickman?" --max_tokens 65

  img_name=nvcr.io/nvidia/tritonserver:25.05-vllm-python-py3 # triton 2.58.0